H4cking-Esentials/Cookie-Grabber-Creator/README.md

 # cookie-grabbber
-Cookie Grabber Download(sorry i couldn't upload directly to github bc its 27MB):
+Cookie Grabber(sorry i couldn't upload directly to github bc its 27MB):

+Download:

 This is a simple chrome cookie grabber.
 When you victim clicks on a link their cookies are sent to a webhook.